Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 So they get back in the car, they speed off,

-it's in the middle of nowhere.
+they're pretty comfortable that, like, it's in the middle of nowhere.

-Who the fuck's gonna find that?
+Who's the fuck's going to find that?

 Cut two.